2 Weeks in France: 3 itineraries

 Nice for 4 days

 The modes of transportation from Lyon to Nice include boarding a train, riding a bus, using rideshare, driving, and boarding a plane.
-The travel time would take anywhere between three hours to eight hours, while a plane ride would be the fastest.

 THINGS TO SEE AND DO IN FRANCE